 - 7If you freeze the food, either do so in small separate jars with lids, or put them in ice trays and place ice trays in a large Ziploc bag.

 - 8Never use raw eggs, unpasteurized milk, or ingredients from dented or unlabeled cans.

-- 12Label your stored food and indicate the date it was cooked.Don't use glass jars unless the manufacturer guarantees they are freezer safe.
-Otherwise, during the freezing process, microscopic shards could be embedded in the food.Advertisement
+- 12Don't use glass jars unless the manufacturer guarantees they are freezer safe.
+Otherwise, during the freezing process, microscopic shards could be embedded in the food.Label your stored food and indicate the date it was cooked.Advertisement

 Tips, Tricks and Warnings: